awfultie/Plus2/README.md

 ### Compatibility Mode:
 *   Check this if you use the 7TV browser extension.

-## Known Issues

-*   **Firefox Docked Popout:**
-    *   When the popout view is docked into the chat column in Firefox, it currently does not display highlighted messages, the activity gauge, or polls.
-    *   **Workaround:** For Firefox users, please keep the popout as a separate, undocked window for all features to function correctly.
-This issue is under investigation.

 ## Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or want to contribute code, please feel free to open an issue or submit a pull request.